BurntToasters/IYERIS/README.md

 # Notes
 - This is a just-for-fun project and currently isn't intended to be a full replacement for any file exploration/browser application.
 - Self update function has been added.
 It has been tested as stable on Mac and Windows.
-Unconfirmed on Linux.

 # Warning
 This project is *NOT* stable.
 You *WILL* encounter bugs.
-This version is *NOT* intended for production/stable use.
 If you encounter an issue, please include screenshots, errors, crash logs, and steps to reproduce and create a github issue :)